OthankQ/100-days-of-code/r1-log.md

 ### R2D56

 Went back to the basics and learned how to create image assets I need for projects using Canva.
 Played around with Xcode storyboard.

+### R2D57

+Currently on creating a BMI calculator app.
+Struggling with getting values from text field and unwrapping them as the right data type.